pcaston/OpenPeerPower.github.io/source/_docs/authentication/multi-factor-auth.markdown

       message: 'I almost forget, to get into my clubhouse, you need to say {}'
 ```

-After restarting Home Assistant, go to your [profile page](/docs/authentication/#your-account-profile) and there should be a "Multi-factor Authentication Modules" section.
+After restarting Open Peer Power, go to your [profile page](/docs/authentication/#your-account-profile) and there should be a "Multi-factor Authentication Modules" section.
 Click _Enable_ on the _Notify One-Time Password_ option.

 Try logging out, then logging in again.
 You will be asked for the six-digit one-time password that was sent to your notify service.
 Enter the password to log in.